nomnom-insights/nomnom.bunnicula/README.md

 Provides basic monitoring functionality for [consumer component](#consumer-component)

-It logs the result of consumer's `message-handler-fn` using `clojure.tools.logging`.
+It logs the result of consumer's `handler` using `clojure.tools.logging`.

 ### Example custom monitoring component